-If you're lucky enough to get a colony of Purple Martins nesting, your summers will never be the same.
+Once you attract a colony of nesting Purple Martins, your summers will never be the same.
+That's a promise!

-Purple Martins are the largest of the North American swallows and One of the few birds that allow you an opportunity to have a hands on approach to bird watching.
+Purple Martins are the largest of the North American swallows and one of the few birds that allow you an opportunity to have a hand on approach to bird watching.

 Subadult males are a little easier to identify.
-Looking similar to females, but they have solid black feathers on their chest in blotchy, random patterns.
+Looking similar to females, but they have solid black feathers on their chests in blotchy, random patterns.

 The female will pick which she desires and the male, regardless of which cavity he may have preferred, will follow the female to her selected site.

-As a rule, those males that are in full adult plumage, second year or older, tend to be preferred by the females for breeding.
+Those males that are in full adult plumage, second year or older, aree preferred by the females for breeding.

-These birds prefer nesting in larger cavities than was previously thought.
-Most manufactured housing was a 6 inch by 6 inch cavity.
-Smart manufactures are making housing cavities with more depth, approaching 11 inches deep and 7 inches wide.
+Smart manufacturers are making housing cavities with more depth, approaching 11 inches deep and 7 inches wide.

-Natural and Plastic gourds are used and provide the martins deep and wide nesting cavities.
-Gourds can also provide protection from flying predators like owls from reaching in to attack the nestlings.
+Natural and Plastic gourds are used and provide the martin's deep and wide nesting cavities.

-The nest is made from natural material available in the area: pine needles, grass, sticks, straw and leaves.
-Nest building takes anywhere from 1 - 2 weeks.
+The nest is made from natural materials available in the area: pine needles, grass, sticks, straw, and leaves.
+Nest building takes anywhere from 1 to 2 weeks.

-The female will lay from 3 - 7 eggs with the average about 4 per clutch.
+The female lays 3 to 7 white eggs with an average of 4 per clutch.
 Generally speaking, younger females lay fewer eggs than more mature females.

 This can be a dangerous time as House sparrows, House Wrens, or Starlings can enter and destroy the eggs during this time.

-Once the young learn to fly and catch their own food they will go their own way and will no longer be dependent on their parents for their survival.
+When the young learn how to take to the skies and catch their own food, they won't have to rely on their parents for survival.

-Often the young are brought back to the nest at evening during the first week or two after fledging.
-If hawks or owls have been a problem the young may not return after fledging.
+Often the young are brought back to the nest in the evening during the first week or two after fledging.
+If hawks or owls have been a problem, the young may not return after fledging.

 Also, if conditions of the nest site have been poor due to mite infestation or wet nest, the young may never return at night.

-These are additional reasons for doing nest checks and using good management practices when hosting Purple Martins.
+The aforementioned issues are good reasons for doing nest checks and using good management practices when hosting Purple Martins.

 These birds have many predators and it is incumbent on Martin landlords to do all they can to protect the birds they are hosting.

-Using predator guards and netting on poles will keep snakes and 4 legged predators from climbing the pole and killing the martins.
+Using predator guards and netting on poles will keep snakes and 4 legged predators from climbing the pole and destroying the Purple Martins.